 - Tomato Prep: Place tomatoes in a colander set over a bowl and season with 2 teaspoons (8g) kosher salt.
 Toss to coat.
 Set aside at room temperature to drain, tossing occasionally, while you toast the bread.
 Let the tomatoes drain for a minimum of 15 minutes.
 Make sure to have the bowl underneath the tomatoes, as you'll be using this liquid to make the dressing in step 4.

-- The dressing: Remove colander with tomatoes from bowl with tomato juice.
+- The Dressing: Remove colander with tomatoes from bowl with tomato juice.
 Place colander with tomatoes in the sink or aside on the counter.
-Take your bowl of tomato juice and add chopped shallot, mustard, and vinegar to the bowl with tomato juice.
-Whisk this up well, and while continuing to whisk, drizzle in the remaining 1/2 cup (120ml) olive oil.
+Take your bowl of tomato juice and add the minced shallot, mustard, and vinegar.
+Whisk this well, and while continuing to whisk, drizzle in the remaining 1/2 cup (120ml) olive oil.
 Season dressing to taste with salt and pepper.

 - Combine: Combine toasted bread, tomatoes, and dressing in a large bowl.
 Add basil leaves and other optional ingredients.
 Toss everything to coat and season with salt and pepper.
 Let rest for 30 minutes before serving, tossing occasionally until dressing is completely absorbed by bread.

 Easy Gazpacho & Focaccia Fingers